-When the design includes synchronous CDC paths between clocks that originate from the same MMCM/PLL, you can use the following techniques to better control the clock insertion delays and skew and therefore, the slack on those paths.
+When the design includes synchronous CDC paths between clocks that originate from the same MMCM/XPLL/DPLL, you can use the following techniques to better control the clock insertion delays and skew and therefore, the slack, on those paths.

-When a path is timed between two clocks that originate from different output pins of the same MMCM/PLL, the MMCM/PLL phase error adds to the clock uncertainty for the path.
+When a path is timed between two clocks that originate from different output pins of the same MMCM/XPLL/DPLL, the MMCM/XPLL/DPLL phase error adds to the clock uncertainty for the path.
 For designs using high clock frequencies, the phase error can cause issues with timing closure both for setup and hold.

 The following figure shows an example of paths both with and without the phase error.
 Path 1 is a CDC path clocked by two buffers connected to the same MMCM output and does not include the phase error.
 Path 2 is clocked by two clocks that originate from two different MMCM outputs and does include the phase error.

-When two synchronous clocks from the same MMCM/PLL have a simple period ratio (/2 /4 /8), you can prevent the phase error between the two clock domains using a single MMCM/PLL output connected to two BUFGCE_DIV buffers.
-The BUFGCE_DIV buffer performs the clock division (/1 /2 /4 /8).
-Other ratios are possible (/3 /5 /6 /7) but this requires modifying the clock duty cycle and making mixed edge timing paths more challenging.
+When two synchronous clocks from the same MMCM/XPLL/DPLL have a simple period ratio (/2 /4 /8), you can prevent the phase error between the two clock domains using a single MMCM/XPLL/DPLL output connected to a single MBUFGCE or connected to two BUFGCE_DIV buffers.
+The MBUFGCE cell can perform simple clock division of (/1 /2 /4 /8) and simple clock multiplication (*2).
+The BUFGCE_DIV buffer can perform the simple clock division (/1 /2 /4 /8).
+The BUFGCE_DIV can also provide other division ratios (/3 /5 /6 /7) but this requires modifying the clock duty cycle and making mixed edge timing paths more challenging.

 - Avoid setting the CLOCK_DELAY_GROUP constraint on too many clocks, because this stresses the clock placer resulting in suboptimal solutions or errors.